ToyBattles/tb-rules/csd_tournament_layout.md

 - Each matchup = **2 matches**
 - 🧮 Winner = team with **highest total round points** across both matches

-### In case of a Tie:
+### In Case of a Tie
-- Winner = Team with most total kills (sum of the two matches)
+- The winner is the team with the most total kills from both matches combined
-- If tie again, winner = Team that has the player with most total kills (sum of two matches)
+- If still tied, the winner is the team with the player who has the most total kills from both matches
+- If still tied, the winner is the team with the fewest total deaths from both matches
+-
 ---

 ## 📝 Registration Format